-I love pancakes.
-In fact, they are one of my favorite breakfast foods.
-So when I went vegan and then gluten free I tried a number of store-bought pancake mixes.
-But none of them gave me that fluffy delicious pancake fix I was looking for.
-So I went in search of the perfect vegan, gluten-free pancake recipe and discovered the key!
+We love pancakes.
+In fact, they are one of our favorite breakfast foods.
+So when we started to experiment with gluten-free foods, we tried a number of store-bought pancake mixes.
+But none of them provided that fluffy pancake fix we were looking for.
+So we went in search of the perfect vegan, gluten-free pancake recipe and discovered the key!
 Buckwheat flour.
 It’s hearty and nutritious, but not overpowering or dense.

 This recipe is easy to make and positively delicious.
-Oh, and did I mention it is also free from refined sugar and soy?
-I’ve made this recipe with family and friends alike and they all agreed these pancakes are fluffy, scrumptious and easy to make!
+Oh, and it’s also free from refined sugar and soy.
+We’ve made this recipe for family and friends alike and they all agreed these pancakes are fluffy, scrumptious and easy to make!

 Vegan Gluten-Free Buckwheat Pancakes